-I/We I.C/Passport/Company No

-of being a member/members of IMASPRO COI

-hereby appoint of

-or failing him,

-of or failing him,

-ITEM AGENDA RESOLUTION FOR AGAINST Ordinary Business 1.
-Receive the Audited Financial Statements for the financial year ended 30 June 2014 together with the Reports of the Directors and Auditors thereon.
-2. Approval on the payment of a first and final single tier dividend of 3.5 sen per share, in respect of the financial year ended 30 June 2014.
+I/We /WeNRIC/Passport/Company No of being a member/members of IMASPRO CORPOR RATION BER HAD, hereby appoir ntNRIC/Pass port No of or failing him, NRIC/F Passport No of OI r failing him, held a airman of the Meeting as my/our proxy to vote for me/us on my/our behalf at the Eleventh i t Kelab Golf Sultan Abdul Aziz Shah, No. 1, Rumah Kelab, Jalan Kelab Golf 13/6, 40 day, 19 November 2015 at 10.00 a.m. and at any adjournment thereof for/against the res 0100 Shah Alam, Sel langor Dar ul Ehsan on ITEM AGENDA RESOLUTION FOR AGAINST 1.
+Ordinary Business Receive the Audited Financial Statements for the financial year ended 30 June 2015 together with the Reports of the Directors and Auditors thereon.
+2. Approval on the payment of a first and final single tier dividend of 3.5 sen per share, in respect of the financial year ended 30 June 2015.
 1 3.
-Approval on the payment of Directors' fees for the financial year ended 30 June 2014.
+Approval on the payment of Directors' fees of RM109,073 for the financial year ended 30 June 2015.
 2 4.
-Re-election of Tong Chin Hen as Director of the Company pursuant to Article 75 of the Company's Articles of Association.
+Re-election of Mohd Shafek Bin Isa as Director of the Company pursuant to Article 75 of the Company's Articles of Association.
 3 5.
+Re-election of Chan Weng Fui as Director of the Company pursuant to Article 80 of the Company's Articles of Association.
+4 6.
 Re-appointment of Messrs HLB Ler Lum as Auditors and authorise the Directors to fix their remuneration.
-4 Special Business 6.
+5 Special Business 7.
 Authority to the Directors to Issue Shares pursuant to Section 132D of the Companies Act, 1965.
-5 7.
+6 8.
 Proposed Renewal of Share Buy-Back Mandate.
-6

-Please indicate with an "x" in the spaces provided whether you wish your votes to be cast for or against the resolutions.
-In the absence of specific directions, your proxy will vote or abstain as he thinks fit.
+7 vote or o ndicate with an "x" in the spaces provided whether you wish your votes to be cast for or against the resolutio abstain as he thinks fit. his day of 2015 For appointment of shareholdings proxies: of two proxie s, percentage ented by the Signatu ure / Common Seal of Shareholder(s) Proxy 2 % out whichever is not desired.
+(Unless otherwise instructed, the proxy may vote as he thinks fit).
+Total 100%